 See our Hotel vs Apartment comparison chart in this post: Find the best hotel for your family in 5 easy steps.

-Our next trip, when our daughter was 14 months old, took us to London and Paris.
-It was our first time giving AirBNB a try, but was it ever worth it!
+We also visited Paris with our toddler on the same trip.
 In each place, we were able to find an apartment that had a separate bedroom and a door on the main living space.
-That meant we were able to set up the Pack n' Play for our daughter in the main living space and not have to spend the evening in the dark for fear of waking her.
+That meant we were able to set up the Pack n’ Play for our daughter in the main living space and not have to spend the evening in the dark for fear of waking her.

 We went to a resort in Mexico when she was 18 months old and I was pregnant with our son.
 Having to be back sharing a room was a challenge for us and it solidified our decision to rent bigger places when we travel, at least for the next few years.
-Since that trip, we have also rented a condo in Sedona, apartments in Tokyo and Kyoto and houses in Phoenix and in San Diego for our family of four.
+Since that trip, we have also rented apartments in Sedona, Phoenix, San Diego, Tokyo, Kyoto, Rome, Florence, Lucca, Cinque Terre and Portoferraio – so we have quite a bit of experience with vacation rentals!

 There are also the obvious benefits of having more space for sleeping, play and stuff, because let’s face it, kids take up space!
 We also enjoy staying in more “residential” neighborhoods to get a more local feel.

-Here are our tips for finding an apartment rental for your next trip:
+Here are our tips for finding a vacation rental for your next trip:

 Before you begin looking, know what you are looking for.
 You will be able to filter on price and zoom into a map to see properties that meet your criteria.
 See our post on Finding the Best Hotel For Your Family in 5 Easy Steps (all the steps apply to vacation rentals as well).

-We found there to be more (better?) options on VRBO when we travelled to Sedona and San Diego, but AirBNB was the clear winner for London, Paris and Japan (our upcoming trip).
+We found there to be more (better?) options on VRBO when we traveled to Sedona and San Diego, but Airbnb was the clear winner for London, Paris, Japan, Italy and Norway.
 Another site worth checking out is HomeAway (owned by Expedia).

 We look for places that are uncluttered (i.e. limited décor items within arm’s reach of the little ones and not a lot of access to cords around TVs, etc).
 We also look for potential dangers like stairs or glass coffee tables.